Plan Your Visit to Boston or NewBridge

 Admissions: 617-363-8372

-There are no set visiting hours for long-term chronic care or our rehabilitative services unit.
-Friends and family are welcome.
+There are no set visiting hours for long-term chronic care or our Rehabilitative Services Unit.
+Friends and family are welcome at any time.

-Visitors are asked to practice good hand hygiene by using the sanitation stations at our entrances.
-Please refrain from visiting while ill, especially during flu and norovirus season.
+Visitors are asked to practice good hand hygiene by using the sanitation stations at our entrances and throughout the building.
+Please postpone your visit if you are experiencing signs or symptoms of illness, especially during flu, COVID-19, and norovirus season.

 Follow signs to the Health Center.
 Ample parking is available outside our entrance at 7000 Great Meadow Road.